Manage Flood Risk

 Flood Loss Avoidance Benefits of Green Infrastructure for Stormwater Management —This modeling study estimates the flood loss avoidance benefits from application of small storm retention practices for new development and redevelopment nationwide.
 Over time, the use of green stormwater infrastructure can save hundreds of millions of dollars in flood losses, while just applying the practices to new development and redevelopment only.
 If retrofitting were to occur, the avoided losses would be even more significant.

-Rain Garden Reserve (PDF)(2 pp, 2 MB, About PDF) Exit —This case study from the city of Cuyahoga Falls, Ohio, demonstrates how using a series of rain gardens can mitigate localized flooding.
+Rain Garden Reserve —This webcast presentation from the city of Cuyahoga Falls, Ohio, demonstrates how using a series of rain gardens can mitigate localized flooding.
 The 24,000-square foot park drains an approximately 3-acre residential area and enhances outdoor recreational opportunities for the community.

 Planning for Flood Recovery and Long-Term Resilience in Vermont: Smart Growth Approaches for Disaster-Resilient Communities (PDF)(64 pp, 390 K, About PDF) - This report describes strategies that communities can use to become more flood resilient, including: